BonoboPLC/lojjo_wiki/retail-sales-agents.md

 >Step 3.
 Select  game
 {.is-info}

+Click on the "Change" label on the Game Selector to change the game from the list.
+Any commissions payable for the games will be displayed in Green.

 ![Select A Game](/uploads/select-a-game.png "Select A Game")

 >Step 4.
 Choose how many tickets
 {.is-info}

+You can select the number of tickets, based on the customers request.
+Please note that most games have a maximum number of entries per player.

+You can also choose to add Subscriptions for future games.
+A Subscription will repeat the same plays in future games as they become available.
+For example you can sell tickets to the next 5 weekly draws in one transaction.

 ![How Many Tickets](/uploads/how-many-tickets.png "How Many Tickets")